 OUR ALLIANCE AT A GLANCE

 Who is the Alaska Eating Disorders Alliance?
-We are a coalition of individuals, families and friends, medical and mental health care providers, educators and others who are dedicated to helping Alaskans address and overcome eating disorders.
+We are a statewide nonprofit led by a board consisting of individuals with lived experience, medical and mental health care providers, a dietitian, business and nonprofit professionals, and others who are dedicated to helping Alaskans address and overcome eating disorders.
 We do this through education, support, advocacy and promotion of body confidence.

 ADDRESSING A CRITICAL HEALTH CHALLENGE IN ALASKA